Matt Beaty: Los Angeles Dodgers

 The Dodgers added him to their 40-man roster after the 2018 season.
-He began 2019 with Oklahoma City, and was promoted him to the major leagues on April 30.
+He began 2019 with Oklahoma City, for whom he batted .306/.378/.455, and was promoted him to the major leagues on April 30.
 He made his MLB debut that night against the San Francisco Giants, singling off of Ty Blach.
 His first MLB homer was off of Kyle Hendricks of the Chicago Cubs on June 14.
 He hit a walk-off homer against the Colorado Rockies on June 21.
 He appeared in 99 games for the Dodgers in 2019, with 35 games each in the outfield and at first base and nine games at third base.
 He hit .265/.317/.458 with nine homers and 46 RBIs.

 In the pandemic-shortened 2020 season, Beaty played 13 games at first base for the Dodgers, in addition to two in left field and five as the designated hitter.
 He hit .220/.278/.360 in 50 at bats, with two homers and five RBIs.
 He was optioned to the Dodgers alternate training site on September 11, and remained there for the rest of the regular season.
 He did rejoin the Dodgers roster for the postseason, but only appeared in two games in the 2020 NLCS and did not record a hit in three at-bats.

 Beaty hit his first career grand slam off of Alec Bettinger of the Milwaukee Brewers on May 2, 2021.
 Beaty played in 120 games for the Dodgers in 2021, primarily as a pinch hitter, and had a .270 batting average with seven home runs and 40 RBIs.
 He appeared in nine games for the Dodgers in the playoffs, getting 11 at-bats and recording only one hit.
 He was designated for assignment by the Dodgers on March 23, 2022.

 San Diego Padres

 On March 28, 2022, Beaty was traded to the San Diego Padres in exchange for River Ryan.
-Beaty batted 4-for-43 (.093).
+Beaty was placed on the 60-day injured list on June 17 with a shoulder injury.
+He was activated on August 17, and subsequently optioned to the Triple-A El Paso Chihuahuas.
+Beaty batted 4-for-43 (.093) in 20 games for San Diego.
 On September 10, Beaty was designated for assignment.
 He declined his assignment to Triple-A and became a free agent on September 14.

+San Francisco Giants

+On January 10, 2023, Beaty signed a minor league contract with the Kansas City Royals organization.
+On March 30, he was traded to the San Francisco Giants for cash and added to the 40-man roster.
+Beaty appeared in only 4 games for San Francisco, spending the majority of his time with the Triple-A Sacramento River Cats.
+In 30 games, he batted .272/.406/.447 with 4 home runs in 23 RBI.
+On May 30, Beaty was designated for assignment.
+He cleared waivers and elected free agency on June 6.